Guavus/dynamic-spark/docs/ScalaSparkCompute-sparkcompute.md

 The input ``DataFrame`` has the same schema as the input schema to this stage, and the ``transform`` method should return a ``DataFrame`` that has the same schema as the output schema set up for this stage.
-Using the ``SparkExecutionPluginContext``, you can access CDAP entities such as Stream and Dataset as well as provide access to the underlying ``SparkContext`` in use.
+Using ``SparkExecutionPluginContext``, you can access CDAP entities such as Stream and Dataset as it provides access to the underlying ``SparkContext`` in use.

-Operating on lower level ``RDD`` is also possible by using the one of the following forms of the ``transform`` method:
+Operating on the lower level ``RDD`` is also possible by using one of the following forms of the ``transform`` method:

     def transform(rdd: RDD[StructuredRecord]) : RDD[StructuredRecord]